 Things Mere Mortals Don’t Need To Worry About In Marathon Training

 I’ve recently read a number of these ‘how to prepare for a marathon’ lists and encountered more than a little fear mongering.
 I’ve run dozens of marathons, and I like to think I’ve learned a few things in the process.
+I for sure know what to expect.
 Even so, some of these lists make me a little nervous about training.

 Missing A Day